ccallawa/alyvix_doc/test_case_building/selector_interface_overview.rst

    The values of test case objects in secondary tabs cannot be changed.

-The |bars| icon at the start of each row allows you to (1) select that test case object, or (2) *drag-and-drop* the test case into the :ref:`Editor scripting panel <alyvix_editor_scripting_panel_top>` when Selector is not being used as a standalone application.
+The |bar-icon| icon at the start of each row allows you to (1) select that test case object, or (2) *drag-and-drop* the test case into the :ref:`Editor scripting panel <alyvix_editor_scripting_panel_top>` when Selector is not being used as a standalone application.